-Take an example of a digital media record: each entry is a block.
-It has a date, timestamp, and the time when the record was created.
-That entry cannot be changed retroactively, because we want the record of diagnosis, treatment, etc. to be clear, unchanged and unmodified.
-Only the patient and the doctor have unique private keys that can access the information.
-The information can only be shared if one of the users shares his or her private key with a third party.
-This describes a Blockchain for the medical database.
+Each entry is a block in itself that has a particular date and timestamp.
+The entry cannot be changed retroactively since everyone wants the record to be clear and unaltered.
+Only those with unique private keys can access the information, which can be shared only if one of the users shares his or her private key with the third party.

-Each of these blocks contain a set of characters which is called hash.
-Hash is derived from the information contained in the block.
+Each block contains a set of characters called ‘Hash,’ which is obtained through the information stored on the block.

 Why is Blockchain Important?

-We all are now used to sharing information through a decentralized online platform, the internet.
-But when it calls to transfer some value, we all depend on the old school, centralized financial establishments like banks.
-Even the online payment methods that have sprung up lately, requires the integration with a bank or credit card to be useful.
+We all are now used to sharing information through a decentralized online platform, The Internet.
+But when it comes to transferring some value, we all depend on the old school, centralized financial establishments like banks.
+Even the online payment methods that have sprung up lately requires the integration with a bank or credit card to be useful.

-Blockchain technology offers the intriguing technique of eliminating the so-called “middleman”.
-It does this by filling three important roles:
+Blockchain technology offers the intriguing technique of eliminating the so-called “middleman.”
+It does this amazingly by filling three important roles: